 High School, University and College

-The Ottawa 67s Hockey Club strongly supports each player in his quest to achieve academic success.
-The Ottawa 67’s are fortunate to have two volunteer Academic Advisors who assist the players with their educational requirements.
+The Ottawa 67’s strongly support each player in his quest to achieve academic success as well as athletic success.
+The Ottawa 67’s are fortunate to have a volunteer Academic Advisor who assists the players with their educational requirements.

-Mary Enns maintains daily contact with all high school level players who attend the high school where she teaches.
-The teachers also host a weekly meeting, to assist players and to help them keep up with their schoolwork.
-Ms Enns works with the guidance department, the player, and his family to arrange for the courses that he wants to take so he is ready for school on the first day.
+Eileen Duffin maintains contact with all high school level players and is often present at Blyth Academy, the private school the players attend.
+The team also provides tutors should players require assistance to help them keep up with their schoolwork.
+Mrs. Duffin works with the guidance department, the player, and his family to arrange for the courses that he wants to take so he is ready for school on the first day.
 They will also work with the player’s home school guidance department is arranging for his courses for the second semester so that once hockey in Ottawa is done, he can attend his home school taking the same subjects.

-Eileen Duffin, our Academic Advisor who works with the post secondary school players, has recently retired after a 30 year teaching career in Quebec, Germany and, for the last 18 years, at Canterbury High School in Ottawa.
+Mrs. Duffin, has recently retired after a 30 year teaching career in Quebec, Germany and, for the last 18 years, at Canterbury High School in Ottawa.
 She has been a department head, coach and mentor.
 She is a lifelong hockey lover and understands the challenges that hockey players have in balancing playing and education.

 Paul Huggins works in partnership with HMI, Hockey Ministries International to provide chaplaincy to Ottawa 67’s players.
 This voluntary program provides the players an opportunity to explore questions of life, hockey and faith in a trusting and fun environment.
 Bringing more than a decade of sports chaplaincy experience to the table, Paul also does whatever he can to help the players achieve their personal goals, provide life coaching, and assist in the cohesion and unity of the team.

 Paul holds meetings several times a month and players are welcomed to attend, should they choose.